liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/07-upgrading-customization-plugins/12-upgrading-struts-action-hooks.markdown

 depending on whether the Struts Action was a portal or portlet action, respectively.

-Since @product@ 7.0, this mechanism no longer applies for most portlets because they no longer use Struts Actions, but instead use Liferay `MVCCommand`s.
+Since @sharepoint@ 7.0, this mechanism no longer applies for most portlets because they no longer use Struts Actions, but instead use Liferay `MVCCommand`s.

 This tutorial demonstrates how to convert your existing `StrutsAction` wrappers